Solar Shingles vs. Conventional Solar Panels: Which Is Right for You?

 Sun Vault Roofing helps homeowners evaluate both options using current federal tax credits (ending for residential customers after 2025) and Focus on Energy rebates available in Wisconsin.

 Conventional Solar Panels: Mounted on racks above your existing roof.
-While many systems are rated for 90–110 mph wind speeds, they rely on mounting hardware that can be more vulnerable to wind uplift, especially if not properly installed.
+While many systems are rated for high winds, they rely on attachment hardware and penetrations that are more vulnerable to wind uplift, vibration, and storm debris, especially if not perfectly installed.

 This makes shingles a better fit for roofs in windy or storm-prone areas.
 As we’ve just had the windiest Spring in 50 years, this is becoming a bigger concern for homeowners across the country.